swdevlin/ars-magica-grimoire/README.md

 ## How to run

-Just run the spells.bat file.
+Just run the spellbook.bat file.
 It will create the XSL:FO and then produce the PDF.

 ## XML Definition